ElektraInitiative/libelektra/doc/usecases/elektra_web/UC_undo_redo.md

 ## Scenarios

-Precondition: Adding keys, Modifying keys
-Main success scenario: User successfully undos/redos a configuration change.
+Precondition: Modifying keys, Adding keys, Duplicating keys, Drag & Drop keys Main success scenario: User successfully undos/redos a configuration change.
 Alternative scenario: Instance not online.
 The user is informed about the issue.
   If a cluster, changes will be written when the affected instance comes back